Archive for 'Favorite Books'

 The Lady Sherlock series

 I have this not so secret love affair with Fantasy novels.
 Of course this is no surprise if you know that the first book I ever set out to write was a medieval.
 I love a good quest.
 A battle for the soul of a land.
 Right and wrong.
-And so with the passing of Ursula K. Le Guin this week, I thought I’d share some of the great fantasy books I’ve read in the past year and hope you will share your favorites in the comments below!
+And so with the passing of Ursula K. Le Guin this week, I thought I’d share this great fantasy book and hope you will share your favorites in the comments below!

 After all this book, and all of you, started all of this.